 - Callers may be male or female

-- Caller usually uses a private phone number
+- Callers usually uses a private phone number

-- Will attempt to gain as much information as possible including phone numbers, employee titles, address, social security number and other information
+- The attacker will attempt to gain as much information as possible including phone numbers, employee titles, address, social security number and other information

 - Phone – A phone is necessary to conduct the phone attack